TetraPlex-org/central/Documentation/MRD.md

 * Carol is not serious at all just wants to have fun with people online, socialize and possibly use the app to make friends since she is socially awkward.
 She uses the veiled chats to overcome this and make friends

+(we need additional personas... who are our target users)

 ## V. Competitor Analysis

 Identify and check the strengths and weaknesses of your competitors.
 It involves researching their marketing strategies to gain insight into their business practices.
+(Yes we need this who are we really competing against...)

 ## VI.
 High-level Capabilities